TimUnderhay/ngx-panzoom/README.md

 * Zoom using mouse wheel, touch surface, double click, or API controls tied to your own UI.
 * Pan using click/touch and drag, or API calls.
 When releasing the mouse button or touch surface whilst panning, the pan will come to a gradual stop.

+## Version 9.0.0 Changes

+Version 9.0.0 is compiled using Angular 9.0.1.
+Per the Angular guidance at the time of writing (`https://angular.io/guide/creating-libraries`), Ivy is not used for the NPM repo build.
+The following changes have been made:

+* The project structure has been changed to match new Angular CLI library projects.
+* Updated the remaining project definitions to match new CLI library projects.

 ## Version 8.0.0 Changes

 Version 8.0.0 introduces a new versioning scheme to match Angular releases.
 Version 8 of the library is compiled for version 8.x of Angular.
-9.0.0 will be for 9.0.0, and so on.
+9.0.0 will be for 9.x, and so on.

 * jQuery is now a peer dependency rather than a dependency -- be sure it's installed in your project with `npm install --save jquery`.
 * You can probably also remove jQuery from 'scripts' in your project's angular.json, as long as it's installed in package.json, and if you're importing it properly in your project (that is if you use jQuery at all).
 This is because a typescript import is now used, as opposed to accessing the global '$' object.